-Around 12.30: you will have lunch at a restaurant.
-Afterward, you’ll visit Hoan Kiem Lake, the heart and soul of Hanoi.
-We will then take a short drive to visit the Museum of Ethnology, a museum of the 54 officially recognized Ethnic Groups in Vietnam (Ethnology Museum is closed every Monday).
+Around 12.30: you will have lunch at a local restaurant.
+After that drive out of the city to visit the Museum of Ethnology, a museum of the 54 officially recognized Ethnic Groups in Vietnam (Ethnology Museum is closed every Monday).

-From 17.00 – 17.30, return to your hotel, the rest of the day will be free.
+Around 18.00 – 18.30, return to your hotel where the rest of the day will be free at your leisure.

-Meals included: Breakfast, Lunch
+Meals Included: Breakfast, Lunch

 Overnight in Hanoi

-|Optional: Hanoi Street food tour (private tour)
+|Optional Experience: Hanoi Street food tour

 Walking through the maze of bustling streets that make up Hanoi’s Old Quarter, we’ll tempt our taste buds with the famed Hanoi dish Banh Cuon at a local eatery.
 Watch in awe as the skilled chefs demonstrate for you how this tasty dish is put together.
-Continuing into the atmospheric heart of the Old Quarter, we’ll wander past street stalls and quiet residential lanes where you can observe local life that has changed little since Hanoi was founded over 1000 years ago.
+Continuing into the atmospheric heart of the Old Quarter, you will wander past street stalls and quiet residential lanes where you can observe local life that has changed little since Hanoi was founded over 1000 years ago.

 Price: Upon request